 The Paramount Arts Center is located at 1300 Winchester Avenue in Ashland.

-Kentucky's Most Haunted Museum - Octagon Hall in Franklin
+Most Haunted Museum in Kentucky - Octagon Hall in Franklin

 This former plantation home now serves as a museum.
 According to Haunted Places, a young girl reportedly burned to death in the 1860s and she haunts the mansion.
 Reports include a moving kettle arm, body imprints left on featherbeds when no one has slept there, and voices and noises in the night.